Overview of Private Consultation

-On parent’s request, Dr Kukendrarajah sees the parent first without the young person, depending on the age of the child, since young children can distract parents and the questioning is very in–depth.
-It will be the benefit to older children not hearing them being discussed in their presence.
-While during a diagnostic interview, she also observes the child attention and listening skills, communication, social and play skills, and any other behaviour.
-Moving on she assesses the child in the parent company then see the child for a ‘medical examination’.
-This way, she will get a very good idea of how they relate socially, how they interpret what she says during the examination, and so it is more than just a physical assessment of their body and brain.
+In the initial consultation, Dr Kukendrarajah usually sees the parent first without the young person present, depending on the age of the child, since young children can distract parents and the questioning is very in–depth.
+While during a diagnostic interview we also observe the child’s attention and listening skills, communication, social and play skills and any other behaviour.
+Moving on we will assess the child in the parent’s company then see the child for a ‘medical examination’.
+This way we will get a very good idea of how they relate socially and how they interpret what is said during the examination so it is more than just a physical assessment of their body and brain.

 Developmental disorders, such as autism spectrum conditions, ADHD and DCD (dyspraxia), are collections of overlapping and interrelated problems.
 The vast majority of children will have a mixed picture of strengths and needs and many will have two or three additional problems.

-She will aim to give my expert opinion as a senior clinician as to the diagnosis and appropriate options for helping.
-My assessment is based on asking a large number of structured questions in a fairly straightforward conversational way.
-She usually sees child and parents together so if they feel comfortable, the child can contribute and she can unobtrusively observe them at play or interaction over an extended time.
-Parents are understandably wary of talking about their child’s problem in front of them but she finds that in general, children and young people can offer valuable insight and find the process helpful and positive.
-It may be helpful to explain to your child that she is a doctor who will try to find out why they are having difficulties and how we can together to improve things better.
+We will aim to give our expert opinion as a senior clinician as to the diagnosis and appropriate options for helping.
+Our assessment is based on asking a large number of structured questions in a fairly straightforward conversational way.
+We usually sees child and parents together so if they feel comfortable, the child can contribute and she can unobtrusively observe them at play or interaction over an extended time.
+Parents are understandably wary of talking about their child’s problem in front of them but we find that in general, children and young people can offer valuable insight and find the process helpful and positive.
+It may be helpful to explain to your child who we are and that we are here to find out why they are having difficulties and how we can work together to make things better.
 There will be no tests or needles involved!

-She rarely asks for blood tests, EEGs or brain scans.
-In complex cases, sometimes she recommends another professional assessment to help with a diagnosis such as a psychological or speech and language therapist assessment.
+We rarely ask for blood tests, EEGs or brain scans.
+In complex cases, sometimes we recommend another professional assessment to help with a diagnosis such as a psychological or speech and language therapist assessment.

 Detailed report on your child’s assessment will be prepared by Dr Kukendrarajahand given to you.
 You may share the report with other professional involved in their care at your own discretion.
 If medication is required, then she will manage with shared care with GP initially until things are stable.